jonleewh/DSA4264-Project/technical-report/technical_report.md

 `alignment_score = 0.4 * coverage + 0.25 * weighted_jaccard + 0.2 * cosine_similarity + 0.15 * (1 - gap_score)`

+The weights assigned to each metric are intentionally heuristic, prioritising coverage of an SSOC group’s **core skills**, incorporating broader similarity, and penalising missing important skills.
+We prioritise whether a module teaches the job group’s most demanded skills, and refine that signal with broader similarity measures.

 We then add a job-quality layer.
 Each matched SSOC group carries `good_job_pct`, and each module-to-group match receives:

 `quality_weighted_alignment_score = alignment_score * good_job_pct`